How to Upgrade Flatpak on Linux Mint 21/20

 flatpak remote-delete <repo_name>

-In this section, we will cover how to completely remove Flatpak from your system, along with some tips to ensure a clean removal.
+This section will cover removing Flatpak from your system and some tips to ensure a clean removal.

 Before uninstalling Flatpak itself, it’s essential to remove all installed applications to avoid any leftover files.
 To remove all installed Flatpak applications, run the following command: